web-platform-dx/developer-research/mdn-short-surveys/2025-04-16-tc39-proposals/README.md

 | Provides parity with other languages | 7 |
 | Better performance | 6 |

-The people whjo picked Iterator sequence as their top choice did so mostly for convenience reasons.
+The people who picked Iterator sequence as their top choice did so mostly for convenience reasons.

 #### Overall sentiment about Iterator sequence